michaelgorkow/SAS_ESP_GPU/README.md

 # SAS Event Stream Processing Docker Container with GPU acceleration

-This repository provides build instructions to create your own SAS Event Stream Processing Docker Container with GPU acceleration.
+This repository provides build instructions to create your own SAS Event Stream Processing Docker Container with GPU acceleration.<br>
+Included is an installation of [OpenCV 4.4.0](https://github.com/Mentos05/OpenCV-x64-gpu) for Computer Vision tasks.

 ### Overview
 SAS Event Stream Processing already offers the possibility to be installed as a Docker container.
 So, why does this repository exist?